-The practice used patient satisfaction surveys to obtain and patients' views about the service.
+The practice used patient satisfaction surveys and a comments book to obtain and patients' views about the service.
 These were reviewed regularly and used to assess patient's satisfaction in areas including access to the service and the quality of dental treatment.